Arlington Pedestrian Accident Lawyer

 Not every accident that occurs between a car and a pedestrian is the fault of the driver.
 If the injured individual was jaywalking, crossing the road without following the traffic lights, or failed to pay attention to their surroundings, they may share some of the responsibility for their injuries.

 Those who were found to be less than 51 percent responsible for their injuries will have the compensation award reduced by their percentage of fault.
-For more information about comparative fault and how a seasoned lawyer could help establish liability, call today.
+A seasoned attorney in Arlington could help establish liability and refute a comparative fault defense in an injury case where someone walking was struck by a vehicle.

-Pedestrians that were injured due to a driver’s negligence may be able to seek damages for their losses and expenses related to the accident.
-A diligent Arlington pedestrian accident lawyer could help an injured claimant recover compensation for economic or non-economic damages.
+Pedestrians that were injured due to a driver’s negligence may be able to seek damages for their losses and expenses related to the incident.
+A diligent Arlington pedestrian accident attorney could help an injured claimant recover compensation for economic or non-economic damages.

 Economic damages refer to a quantifiable financial loss that an individual suffers.
 For example, an individual could recover compensation for economic damages such as medical expenses, loss of income, cost of rehabilitation and even property damage.